 At regular intervals, and particularly at the end of the key stage, information will be collected into a summative record.
-In Years 1, 3, 4 & 5, this will come in the form of a test which informs teacher assessment.
+In Years 1, 3, 4 & 5, this will come in the form of an assessment which informs teacher assessment.
 In Year 6 this will be the statutory end of key stage tests, whilst in Year 2, the statutory end of key stage tests inform the teacher assessment.
 For all children this will be used to inform annual reports to parents.
 At the end of the key stage, teachers will make a judgement on the National Curriculum level attained.

-In Foundation Stage, the children undergo an informal 'baseline assessment' within the first few weeks of school.
-This helps to inform progress during the Reception year.
+In Foundation Stage, the children undergo a 'baseline assessment' within the first few weeks of school; this was introduced in September 2021.
+This information will be used by the Government to measure each school's performance.
 At the end of the Foundation Stage, a Foundation Stage Profile will be produced.
 This is the responsibility of the Foundation Stage teachers.

 In Year 1, all pupils take a 'phonics check'.
 This is reported to parents at the end of the year as their child having 'met' or 'not met' the required standard.
 If a pupil does not meet the standard, they must re-take the phonics check again at the end of Year 2.